 Paying for elderly care in the home

 Before we look at the options, here is a useful video that talks about paying for elderly care in the home and in care homes.
-Here is a short video that looks at paying for care.
+Here is a short video that looks at the 12 ways to paying for care.

 How Much Does Care Cost?